 In her early years as a Courant staff writer, she covered crime in Hartford and got to know the city’s neighborhoods.
 She has worked as a freelance writer and editor since 2007.
 She has provided writing services as a consultant to Achieve Hartford! since its beginning.

-She has a B.A. in English literature from Marist College and extensive professional development training.
+Theresa has a B.A. in English literature from Marist College.

 Who Backs Us